 Your roommate on this program will be another Performing Arts Abroad summer student, or a summer study abroad student from one of our partner organizations.
 You will join a small cohort of other students for on-site activities with our Site Director, in addition to activities connected to the courses you will take at the university.

 The Participant Experience

-The elevator opens and you are greeted with warm air, and light streaming onto the rooftop restaurant where you eat breakfast every morning.
-Rising up in the distance is the acropolis where the parthenon and other ancient monuments sit – including one of the original open-air theatres.
-The free breakfast spread is a great way to start your day and afterwards you will walk down the street to the university for your Theater Production class with a handful of other students.
+You wake early, and are greeted with warm air and light streaming through your shutters as you shuffle into your apartment’s kitchen to make yourself some breakfast.
+On your way out the door, you stop by the neighborhood coffee shop for the strong, rich coffee you’ve grown to love during your first week in Athens.
+The barista smiles as you walk in, and you realize that you’ve become a regular already!
+You grab your coffee and make your way to the university for your Theater Production class with a handful of other students.
 Every day is surreal as you find yourself in the place theatre was invented thousands of years ago.
 The history is alive and present everywhere you look, and the hospitality of the Greek people (and their DELICIOUS affordable food) make you never want to leave.